pyca/cryptography/docs/x509/tutorial.rst

-While most of the time you want a certificate that has been *signed* by someone else (i.e. a certificate authority), so that trust is established, sometimes you want to create self-signed certificate.
+While most of the time you want a certificate that has been *signed* by someone else (i.e. a certificate authority), so that trust is established, sometimes you want to create a self-signed certificate.
 Self-signed certificates are not issued by a certificate authority, but are instead signed by themselves.

 This means that other people don't trust these certificates, but it also means